hcoslab/hcoslab.github.io/_posts/2026-06-14-pdrn-evolution-salmon-milt-vs-plant-pdrn.md

 ## Part 1: The Legacy of Marine PDRN and Emerging Structural Limits

 ### 1. Dermal Efficacy of Chum Salmon Milt DNA
 From a biomimetic perspective, traditional PDRN extracted from *Oncorhynchus keta* (Chum Salmon) milt shares a high sequence homology with human DNA.
-This structural alignment induces rapid fibroblast proliferation and downregulates pro-inflammatory cytokines ($IL-6$, $TNF-\alpha$).
+This structural alignment induces rapid fibroblast proliferation and downregulates pro-inflammatory cytokines (IL-6, TNF-alpha).
 HCOS Lab acknowledges this mechanism as an absolute clinical standard for tissue repair.

 > **Technical Insight:** For a deeper analysis of how molecular scale dictates the baseline of skin barrier penetration and cellular integration, review our comprehensive technical brief on [The Transdermal Solution of PDRN and Bio-Spicules](/posts/pdrn-and-bio-spicules-transdermal-accelerator/).